-The traditional supervised domain adaptation methods on EEG data were conducted based on DANN\cite{ganin2016domain}, where the feature distribution in the source and target domains were aligned\cite{Du2020,2018WGAN,BiHDM2019,DANN2018Li,Zhaoplug2021,zhong2020eeg}.
+The traditional supervised domain adaptation methods on EEG data were conducted based on DANN\cite{ganin2016domain}, where the feature distribution in the source and target domains were aligned\cite{Du2020,2018WGAN,BiHDM2019,He2018DAN,Zhaoplug2021,zhong2020eeg}.
 However, in the semi-supervised learning, treating all the labeled and unlabeled source data as a single domain would increase the difficulty of adaptation\cite{li2019multisource,chen2021msmda}.
 To further eliminate the distribution mismatch among different domains, we introduce a novel semi-supervised multi-domain adaptation method in this paper to align the feature representation among the labeled source domain ($\mathbb{S}$), the unlabeled source domain ($\mathbb{U}$), and the target domain ($\mathbb{T}$).
 Through the semi-supervised multi-domain adaptation, the feature distribution discrepancy among the above three domains could be mitigated, and the generalization ability of $f(\cdot)$ and $Cls(\cdot)$ could be enhanced.
-Different from the existing multi-source multi-domain adaptation methods\cite{li2019multisource,MEERNet2021,chen2021msmda} and domain generalization strategies\cite{Dresnet2019}, in the proposed semi-supervised multi-domain adaptation method the label information is incomplete in the source domain, which could be more useful and practical for label scarcity applications.
+The existing multi-source multi-domain adaptation methods\cite{li2019multisource,MEERNet2021,chen2021msmda} and domain generalization strategies\cite{Dresnet2019} assumed that the label information is complete in the source domain, which is not practical for real-world label scarcity applications.
+On the contrary, the proposed semi-supervised multi-domain adaptation method assumes that the label information is incomplete in the source domain to address the limitation of the existing methods.

 The theoretical motivation of the proposed semi-supervised multi-domain adaptation method is first presented.
-In the existing domain adaption methods for only two domains (labeled source domain $\mathbb{S}$ and target domain $\mathbb{T}$), the target error $\epsilon_{{T}}(h)$ could be bounded by\cite{ben2010theory}
+In the existing domain adaptation methods for only two domains (labeled source domain $\mathbb{S}$ and target domain $\mathbb{T}$), the target error $\epsilon_{{T}}(h)$ could be bounded as \cite{ben2010theory}

 where $\delta$ represents the difference in labeling functions across the two domains and is typically assumed to be small under the covariate shift assumption\cite{david2010impossibility}. $\epsilon_{S}(h)$ is the source error based on a given classification hypothesis $h$ characterized by the source classifier. $d_{\mathcal{H} }(\mathcal{D}_{S}, \mathcal{D}_{T})$ corresponds to the $\mathcal{H}$-divergence introduced in\cite{kifer2004detecting}, which measures the divergence between the source domain distribution $\mathcal{D}_{S}$ and the target domain distribution $\mathcal{D}_{T}$ and could be estimated directly from the error of a binary classifier trained to distinguish the domains\cite{ben2006analysis}.
 Alternatively, an accurate estimation of the source error and the $\mathcal{H}$-divergence is important for the optimization of the target error.